getindata/data-pipelines-cli/README.md

 dp deploy "gs://<YOUR_GS_PATH>" --blob-args gs_args.json
 ```

+When finished, call `dp clean` to remove compilation related directories.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.